DLiNa/dlina.github.io/_posts/2017-10-03-Subgraphs.md

 The two latter scenes do not feature any character from the main graph, which is problematic when starting to calculate network metrics.
-For example, if we want to calculate the [average path length](https://en.wikipedia.org/wiki/Average_path_length), which is the average distance from one node to all other nodes, how long is the distance between, say, Faust and any of the characters in the detached Walpurgis Night's Dream?
+For example, if we want to calculate the [average path length](https://en.wikipedia.org/wiki/Average_path_length), which is the average of all average distances from one node to all other nodes, how long is the distance between, say, Faust and any of the characters in the detached Walpurgis Night's Dream?
 **It is, well, infinite.** If we still want to calculate things like the average distance, we can do that, we just have to find a way to deal with unconnected